Have you recently given birth?

 - Relieve pelvic pain

-The proper management of pelvic floor dysfunction is considered safe, but it’s also important to consult a physical therapist to make sure you’re following a routine and plan that is right for you.
+Consult with a physical therapist at Capitol Physical Therapy today, and we’ll make sure you’re following a routine and plan that is right for you.

 Book Your Appointment With Capitol Physical Therapy Today